-Our historical information provided in this Information Statement refers to our business as operated by and integrated with YUM.
-Our historical and pro forma financial information included in this Information Statement is derived from or based on the consolidated financial statements and accounting records of YUM.
-Accordingly, our historical and pro forma financial information included in this Information included in this Information included in this Information included in this Information included in the consolidated financial statements and accounting records of YUM.
-Accordingly, our historical and pro forma financial information included in this Information Statement does not necessarily reflect the financial condition, results of operations or cash flows that we would have achieved as a separate, publicly traded company during the periods presented or those that we will achieve in the future primarily as a result of the following factors, among others:
+Our historical information provided in this prospectus refers to our business as operated by and integrated with YUM.
+Our historical and pro forma financial information included in this prospectus is derived from or based on the consolidated financial statements and accounting records of YUM.
+Accordingly, our historical and pro forma financial information included in this prospectus does not necessarily reflect the financial condition, results of operations or cash flows that we would have achieved as a separate, publicly traded company during the periods presented or those that we will achieve in the future primarily as a result of the following factors, among others: